auanasgheps/snapraid-aio-script/README.md

 ### OMV7 USERS
 OMV7's SnapRAID plugins introduced support for multiple arrays.
 This means each SnapRAID config file does not have a predictable name, unlike what occurred with OMV6 or standard SnapRAID installs.
-The AIO Script will display an error message if the default SnapRAID config file is not found, alerting you to any issues that need adjusting in your settings.
+If running on OMV7, the AIO Script will search for a SnapRAID configuration file in the new path `/etc/snapraid/`.
+If multiple arrays are found, it will inform you to adjust your configuration.
-OMV7 SnapRAID config files are stored in /etc/snapraid/."

 ## First Run